3ls-it/Album_Tools/README.md

 ### About

   `album-tools` is terminal based tool for managing your music collection, and downloading and/or creating music albums.
 It is designed solely to meet my own needs.
 Your mileage may vary as your own needs and work flow are different than mine.
-This started as a way for me to created a histogram of all the album dates in my collection, and grew into something else.
+This started as a way for me to create a histogram of all the album dates in my collection, and grew into something else.
 (As often happens!)

   It was build and is used on Unix-like systems and requires `FFMPEG` to do the reencoding and `yt-dlp` to download.
 As such, any site|service that `yt-dlp` supports, is supported by `album-tools`.